-There are seven unique cultural graduation celebrations dedicated to honoring Occidental graduates: Asian Pacific Islander Graduation, Black Graduation, First Generation Graduation, Indigenous Graduation, Latinx Graduation, Lavender Graduation and the Multi-Graduation.
+There are eight unique cultural graduation celebrations dedicated to honoring Occidental graduates: Asian Pacific Islander Graduation, Black Graduation, First-Generation Graduation, Indigenous Graduation, Latinx Graduation, Lavender Graduation, Multi-Graduation and the MENASA Graduation.

 Cultural Graduation Celebrations are an opportunity for smaller groups to come together and acknowledge students’ accomplishments.
 For many underrepresented and first-generation students, a college diploma represents a long road marked by hard work and success – not just for the individual students, but also for their family, friends and supporters.
 These smaller events provide more intimate settings for students to share these personal milestones with their communities.

 The Intercultural Community Center partners with cultural organizations to coordinate Asian Pacific Islander Graduation, Black Graduation, First Generation Graduation, Indigenous Graduation, Latinx Graduation, Lavender Graduation and the Multi Graduation.
 Although they are not designed to replace the traditional graduation ceremonies hosted at Occidental College, these events bring together family and friends while celebrating the rich diversity of our campus.
 Please find a description of the various cultural graduations below: